nfouad1/Cpp_Assignments/Graduation_project/readme.md

 The EGS application can be downloaded from GitHub from [here](git@github.com:TaycirLouati/Ramon_Engine_Gearbox_simulator.git).

 CMake 3.10 (or a later version) is also required to be installed in order to build the files as a complete program.

+## Setting up virual CAN bus

+CAN:
+sudo modprobe vcan
+sudo ip link add dev vcan0 type vcan sudo ip link set up vcan0 sudo ip link show vcan0

+VCAN0 from inputhandler to Emulator and  VCAN1 from emulator to Interface.

+## Running the applications
+Being in build folder and in respective executable folder run
+./InputHandlerModuleApp
+./EngineEmulatorModuleApp
+./avic -c vcan1